154th Tennessee Infantry Regiment: 1862

 In March 1862 the regiment received its new flag when Gen. P.G.T.
 Beauregard attempt to standardize the battle flags of the Army of Tennessee.
-It was made by sail maker Henry Cassidy in New Orleans and made of light weight cotton fabric with 12 6-pointed silk stars.
+It was made by sail maker Henry Cassidy in New Orleans and made of lightweight cotton fabric with 12 six-pointed silk stars.
 At Shiloh in April 1862 the brigade was under command of Brig.
 Gen. Bushrod R. Johnson and Smith commanded the regiment again.
 In the advance on April 6 the 154th was on the right of the brigade, the brigade and division being close to the center of the Confederate line.
 The division advanced against the Illinois division of Gen. McClernand.
 While the attack dislocated the enemy and led to the capture of numerous guns, the 154th alone taking four of the six guns of Dresser's Illinois battery, it didn't come without cost.
 Generals Cheatham and Johnson were both wounded, i.a. reinstating Preston Smith as brigade commander and Wright to command the regiment.
 Afterwards the brigade was ordered to advance to the right against elements of W.H.L.
 Wallace's division.
 During this time companies B and G were separated from the regiment, and were not able to join their unit until the day's fighting ended; instead gathering and escorting prisoners of the previous clash.
 While the regiment moved in close support of the advancing artillery the new Company L, armed with Maynard rifles, was detached to skirmish on the brigade's right, and stayed detached till the nightly hours of early April 7.
 When the rejoined regiment was ordered with the brigade to the Confederate line it was put under heavy fire from Gen. William "Bull" Nelson's newly arrived division; and together with a portion of another regiment (Blythe's) lost contact to the brigade.
 The regimental battle flag was lost 20 paces from the Union lines, several color bearers being shot on both days, but it was recaptured by Capt.
 George Mellersh.
 Now in the general move to the rear it fell in with Jones M. Withers's division and retreated in good order.
 Starting the battle with about 650 men present it lost 23 killed, 163 wounded and 11 missing.